kammitama5/kammitama5.github.io/_posts/2017-6-10-Saturday-June-10th.md

 - A lot of my circle is growing over there, and a lot of engineers want to help me start my career over there.
 I don't think I can get that out here in LA.
 Maybe only at JPL.
+I know my mentor would really really want me to work there.

 - However, I can't see, with the expectation that every one has a Master's or PhD, how I would fit in at JPL.